 Bus Routes Malta Pro-Tips

-- A lot of people take the bus in Malta.
+A lot of people take Malta public transport bus.
 It’s going to be crowded.
 The best chance to snag a seat is if you’re queued up for the very first stop.

 Traveling Through Malta by Foot

 If you’re already in a part of the city you want to be in, walking is the ideal choice.
 I stayed mostly in the Bugibba area and I don’t think I saw any taxis driving around.
-I probably wouldn’t have taken a taxi either because I’ve been ripped off many times around the world.
+Even if I ran into one, I probably wouldn’t have taken a taxi because I’ve been ripped off many times around the world.
 Uber is also not an option.
-You can also schedule a transfer through a car service., but that’s actually slower and just as expensive as a taxi.
+You can also schedule a transfer through a car service, but that’s actually slower and just as expensive as a taxi.
 The only two real options are the bus and walking.

-Walking is very difficult in Malta.
+Getting around Malta by foot is very tiring.
 A majority of the island is hills.
 Not only do you have a steep climb, the sidewalks are very small.
 The sidewalks are the width of 1 person taking a lot of space, or 2 people taking up a small amount of space.
 If I stood on the sidewalk with my luggage next to me, that’s the whole sidewalk.
 The sidewalks are all made of bricks.
 If you’re rolling your luggage, prepare for a bumpy ride.